blackbox24/Lms/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    - Change directory into the project folder (library) and Run `python3 api.py` in your terminal.
+    - Change directory into the project folder (Lms) and Run `python3 api.py` in your terminal.
     - Also to run test type `pytest tests/` in your terminal